 Higher levels of care include a Residential Care Home or Nursing Home.
-Residential Care Homes typically range in cost from $3000 – $6000/mo. and provide a high level of custodial care and medication management included in the monthly rate.
+Residential Care Homes typically range in cost from $3000 – $6000/mo.
+This type of facility provides a high level of custodial care and medication management included in the monthly rate.
 Residential care homes are a good value for seniors as their care needs increase.

-Memory Care or Dementia Care is the most expensive.
 Memory care units can range from 4,000 to $8,000 per month or more.
-Dementia endorsed Residential Care homes, which are the equivalent of an inpatient memory care unit utilize an inclusive billing system and typically range from $3000 – $6000/mo.
+Dementia endorsed Residential Care homes, which are the equivalent of an inpatient memory care unit utilize an inclusive billing system.
+These facilities typically range from $3000 – $6000/mo.

-In general, smaller, more personal senior care choices like Residential Care Homes are more cost effective.
-Tender Loving Care Senior Residence is a good alternative that offers a high level of continuity, coordination & leadership from a geriatric doctor, in a small personal, single-family home at an affordable price.
+In general, smaller, more personal senior care choices like Residential Care Homes are more cost-effective.
+Tender Loving Care Senior Residence is a good example.
+TLCSR offers a high level of continuity, coordination & leadership from a geriatric doctor, in a small personal, single-family home at an affordable price.

 While the dollar cost is typically the focus of assisted care, we believe the physical & emotional cost for family caregivers is significantly understated.
-When the care needs of a loved one start to increase the brunt of the responsibility and work often gets shifted to one family caregiver, often a spouse or adult child.
+When the care needs of a loved one start to increase the brunt of the responsibility and work often gets shifted to one family caregiver.
+Often this is a spouse or adult child.
 We are often not prepared to accommodate the increased needs and do our best to scramble and provide the extra care that is required not considering the physical and emotional toll it will take on the family caregiver.
-Frequently, family caregivers do not get adequate sleep and often try to balance work and personal lives with making sure their loved one has the appropriate care and neglecting their own needs.
-This can cause added stress and effect the caregiver’s health and well-being.
+Frequently, family caregivers do not get adequate sleep and often try to balance work and personal lives with making sure their loved one has the appropriate care.
+This can lead to neglecting their own needs.
+This can cause added stress and affect the caregiver’s health and well-being.

 Commonly people try Respite Care and pay for a home care agency or PCA agency to send a home care assistant to help.
-However, this is usually a short-term fix because it is extremely expensive and does not provide the back up and relief that many expect.
-They are still left providing most of the care, coordination & supervision of home care workers, transportation increasing their stress levels.
-For those who care for someone with cognitive impairment or dementia there is a significant toll on the caregiver who has to deal with behaviors issues of repetitive thoughts, paranoia, aggression or combativeness.
+However, this is usually a short-term fix because it is extremely expensive and does not provide the backup and relief that many expect.
+They are still left providing most of the care.
+Coordination & supervision of home care workers and transportation contribute to increasing their stress levels.
+For those who care for someone with cognitive impairment or dementia, there is a significant toll on the caregiver who has to deal with behaviors issues.
+These include repetitive thoughts, paranoia, aggression, or combativeness.

 What is needed is a longer-term view and plan that accounts for the increased care needs that are expected a few months down the road.
-Advanced planning can significantly reduce caregiver burnout and help the senior who has the chronic care needs.
+Advanced planning can significantly reduce caregiver burnout and help a senior who has chronic care needs.